Back to Resources

 2. Email triage and drafting

-The Outlook integration — summarizing long threads, drafting replies, extracting commitments — is mature and genuinely useful for customer-facing roles.
+The Outlook integration — summarizing long threads, drafting replies, extracting commitments — is mature.
+For advisor-facing roles handling RFPs and client comms, it's genuinely useful.
+The drafted reply is still your reply for 204-2 purposes; the archive captures it the same way.

 3. Document analysis in Word and Excel

-"Summarize this 40-page contract" and "find the anomalies in this spreadsheet" are both reliable.
+“Summarize this 40-page IPS” and “find the anomalies in this performance spreadsheet” are both reliable.

 Copilot is a real tool that delivers real value when deployed thoughtfully.
-If you want help designing a rollout, get in touch.
+If you want help designing a rollout that doesn't surface compliance debt — or want it walked against your RIA or hybrid obligations — the Free Compliance Assessment is the place to start.